Need help? Call us on +44 (0)20 7613 3444 or email

 It is a best practice guide that provides and maintains a strategic view over the set of projects, aligning and co-ordinating them within a programme of business change in support of specific business strategies.

 MSP® Passport is an accredited eLearning package for MSP® - Managing Successful Programmes.
 It covers the syllabus and competencies for both Foundation as well as Practitioner level study and qualification.
 This course however covers the Foundation level.
 SPOCE's self-study aims to provide you with a straight forward route to becoming a fully certificated Registered Practitioner in your own time and at your own pace.
-SPOCE offers options for Foundation and Practitioner levels with the added option of an additional classroom-based revision day.
+Please note that exams are not included with this training course and must be purchased separately.

 The key objectives of this course are to: